jonatanhal/jonatanhal.github.io/_posts/2016-09-22-fusion-part-two.md

 Parts of the code are testing if the connection being made to the http-server knows about a secret password that's being generated once the daemon is started.
-The password does not change between connections, So we dont have to have god-luck when trying to guess it.
+The password does not change between connections, So we don't have to have god-luck when trying to guess it.

 Having a look at the code, we contemplate over the following section